A Summer Workshop for People Who Love to Play Chamber Music

 Bennington College, Bennington, Vermont

-For over six decades, musicians from the United States, Canada, Europe, and elsewhere have gathered each summer in Vermont – for nearly forty years at Bennington College – to play chamber music and to grow as musicians.
-What attracts these musicians, and brings them back, is the love of playing chamber music, the chance to learn from first-class performers and teachers, and the joy of seeing old friends and making new ones.
+For almost seven decades, musicians from the United States, Canada, Europe, and elsewhere have gathered each summer in Vermont – for nearly forty years at Bennington College – to play chamber music and to grow as musicians.
+What attracts these musicians, and brings them back, is the love of playing chamber music, the chance to learn from world-class performers and teachers, and the joy of seeing old friends and making new ones.

 The Bennington Chamber Music Conference offers outstanding chamber music coaching, faculty concerts and seminars, opportunities for